 Well, just in case: judging yourself for past failures builds a false self-image and can impact your self-confidence.
 Understand that failure is a part of trying and that, while owning up to your failures nurtures intellectual and emotional growth, defining yourself by your failures does not.

 Understandably, if you have been out of work for a very long time, creditors are calling you, and your funds are now very limited, you can easily find yourself in a desperate-feeling place.
-Yet, we encourage you to adapt a new attitude.
+Yet, we encourage you to adopt a new attitude.

 Make a conscious choice to be kind to yourself, coach yourself, and pay attention to what you could be saying to yourself—because negative beliefs can make their way onto the visible aspects of your job search.

 Begin Today To Change The Direction Of Your Thoughts And Job Search

 No matter what strategic job search plan or interview strategy you have in place, if you cannot convince your prospective employer to hire you, your self-marketing tools are pointless.

 So, begin to take notice.
-Write down all the reasons why you believe your job search is not fruitful, what your weaknesses are, why you think you are NOT the best candidate and then eradicate that thinking.
+Write down all the reasons why you believe your job search is not fruitful, what your weaknesses are, and why you think you are NOT the best candidate, and then eradicate that thinking.
 Replace it with positive self-talk and substantiate it with achievements.
 Ironically, exploring your negative dialogue and reversing it can lead you to discover your UVP (unique value proposition).
 This is what will get you hired.

 This article was originally published at an earlier date.